opnfv/apex/docs/installation-instructions/introduction.rst

 configure an OPNFV target system using the Apex deployment toolchain.
-These artifacts offer the choice of using the Apex bootable ISO (``opnfv-apex-colorado.iso``) to both install CentOS 7 and the necessary materials to deploy or the Apex RPMs (``opnfv-apex*.rpm``) which expects installation to a CentOS 7 libvirt enabled host.
+These artifacts offer the choice of using the Apex bootable ISO (``opnfv-apex-colorado.iso``) to both install CentOS 7 and the necessary materials to deploy or the Apex RPMs (``opnfv-apex*.rpm``), and their associated dependencies, which expects installation to a CentOS 7 libvirt enabled host.
 The RPM contains a collection of configuration files, prebuilt disk images, and the automatic deployment script (``opnfv-deploy``).

 An OPNFV install requires a "Jumphost" in order to operate.
 The bootable ISO will allow you to install a customized CentOS 7 release to the Jumphost,